Skip to main content

 • Now that we've got the main frame assembled, and the front beams in place, let's turn the rover around and upside down to work on the back side.

-• Place pins into the first and fifth holes of the two beams.
+• Place black pins into the first and fifth holes of the two blue beams.

-• Press one of the beams into place on the inside of the frame as shown.
+• Press one of the blue beams into place on the inside of the frame as shown.

 • Make sure to lay the servo wire flat against the body of the servo and into the groove for the wire before attaching the blue beam.